ProjectEvergreen/greenwood/www/pages/docs/markdown.md

 \`\`\`
 ```

 > See our [component model docs](/docs/component-model) for more information on authoring custom elements / components.
+For information on configuring additional page meta data, see our section on [front-matter](/docs/front-matter/).